ckunte/markdown-snippets-vim/README.md

-# Blog snippets for Vim and Neovim
+# Markdown snippets for Vim and Neovim

 This repository contains a couple of snippets that reduces the tedium of adding html blocks to a minimum.